hyosung11/Launch-School/Courses/journal.md

 19:05 After dinner and I feel tired.
 I finished the Anki cards for Lesson 2 Quiz 2, but nothing is sinking in right now.

 20:59 Finishing for tonight.
 See you early tomorrow while it's still dark outside.

+## 20220308 화요일

+06:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 18.
+Lesson 2 Quiz 2 Anki Cards
+   * [x] 3.
+Study Session with Laurent
+   * [x] 4.
+Study Session with Michael
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapters 1 ~ 4 Part I: Your Coding Career
+   * [x] 6.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 4.
+Practice Problems - Factory Functions 3 ~ 5
+   * [x] 7.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 5.
+Constructors started

+2. What will you do today?
+   * [ ] 1.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 5.
+Constructors
+   * [ ] 2.
+Read *The Coding Career Handbook*, Chapters 4: Junior Developer

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. I need to strength train and I still want the Treadly Pro 2.

+06:05 To reduce some context switching, I will adjust my studying technique by skimming the assignment first, writing out the topics, reading the topics, transcribing the topic and then making Anki cards on the topic.
+It's kind of what I'm been doing.

+09:35 I have been working through the topics of the Constructors assgnment.